vmware-archive/pool-trigger-resource/README.md

    between fetching and pushing the tally.
 It should resolve itself on the next check with no intervention.
 2. If a build fails before the claim step happens (usually due to a concourse/aws connection error) it will be necessary to manually re-trigger the build.
-2. If a lock is removed from the pool by anthing other than the job that was triggered then the triggered job will at some point attempt to claim a lock from an empty pool.
+2. If a lock is removed from the pool by anything other than the job that was triggered then the triggered job will at some point attempt to claim a lock from an empty pool.
 This can be safely ignored and the pool-trigger will behave as normal in the future.